 Explore FREE downloadable educational materials.

-The Centers for Disease Control (CDC) report minor side effects from the MMR-V and MMR vaccines to include low-grade fever, injection site redness or rash, pain at the injection site, and facial swelling.
+The U.S. Centers for Disease Control (CDC) report minor side effects from the MMR-V and MMR vaccines to include low-grade fever, injection site redness or rash, pain at the injection site, and facial swelling.
 Moderate side effects include a full body rash, temporary low platelet count, temporary stiffness and pain at the joints, and seizures.
 A vaccine strain infection following vaccination may be the cause of the full body rash.

 There is a significantly greater risk of seizures following MMR-V vaccine in comparison to separate administrations of MMR and varicella vaccines if the MMR-V is given as the first dose of the series.

-Rare serious side effects of both MMR-V and MMR include brain damage, coma, chronic seizure disorder, lowered level of consciousness and loss of hearing.
+Rare serious side effects of both MMR-V and MMR include seizures, life-threatening infection, severe allergic reaction, and death.

 Serious complications reported by Merck in the MMR-V (ProQuad) product insert during vaccine post-marketing surveillance have included: